 For all members of professional and technical societies: Attendance at qualifying programs presented at professional and/or technical society meetings will earn one PDH for each hour of attendance.

-Patents: Credit for 10 PDHs can be claimed after filing a patent application.
-The invention should be relevant to the engineering profession.
+Patents: 10 PDHs can be earned for filing a patent application relevant to the engineering profession.

-It is the responsibility of the licensee to maintain adequate records.
-Records must be maintained for three years.
-The Board will conduct random audits of licensees to verify compliance with PDH requirements.
+The licensee must maintain documentation of all PDHs for three years.
+The Board will conduct random audits to verify compliance with PDH requirements.

 Required records should include, but are not limited to: